MLaszczewski/k8s-localflex-provisioner/README.md

 ```
 and move the flexvolume driver created under `driver/localflex` there.

-Make sure that `$HOME/.kube/config` exists.
+Make sure that `$HOME/.kube/config` exists on each node.
 Config is available when running `kubectl config view`.

 Create the provisioner pod
 ```bash